Scoring Your Credit

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — How often do you make late payments?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.